The System Remembers the Excluded

 Human experience is influenced by many biological, psychological, relational, cultural, social, and family factors.

-Family Constellations does not suggest that every emotional difficulty results from exclusion or unresolved family dynamics.
+Family Constellations does not suggest that every emotional difficulty results from exclusion or unresolved family experiences.
+It offers one way of understanding how belonging, unconscious loyalty, exclusion, and unresolved family relationships may influence emotional patterns, identity, and connection across generations.

-This perspective does not replace therapy, psychological care, trauma treatment, or medical support.
+This systemic perspective does not replace therapy, psychological care, trauma treatment, medical support, or other ways of understanding human experience.

 About the Author

 Barry Krost has been studying Family Constellations since 2003 and has over 40 years of experience in bodywork, somatic education, and systemic healing.
 He teaches Family Constellations internationally, mentors facilitators through his Training & Certification Program, and has presented at international systemic constellations conferences.
-His Resource Library reflects decades of professional experience and ongoing study, offering clear, thoughtful, and grounded education to help individuals and professionals better understand Family Constellations.

 Explore Further